This guide walks you through how to set up and configure the Knowledge Base plugin.

 Once the plugin has been installed, you need to activate it.
 Click Activate or goto Plugins > Installed Plugins and activate the Heroic Knowledge Base.

 Upon plugin activation, you will automatically be sent to the Heroic Knowledge Base setup assistant screen, which guides you through the activation and setup process.

 Installing Sample Content

-The sample content section allows you to install demo content, including a numbers of articles, categories and tags, which can be used to test the knowledge base layout and gives a great example of how the knowledge base can be structured and tagged.
+The setup section allows you to install demo content, including a numbers of articles, categories and tags, which can be used to test the knowledge base layout and gives a great example of how the knowledge base can be structured and tagged.
 Note there is no demo uninstall button, but you can delete and edit all the articles, categories and tags after the sample has been installed.
-To install the sample content, simply click Set Up Sample Knowledge Base, it only takes a few moments and creates and configures a sample knowledge base automatically.
+To install the sample content, simply select Install Sample Content, it only takes a few moments and creates and configures a sample knowledge base automatically.

 Activating Automated Updates and Support

-In order to receive automatic updates and premium support, be sure to enter you product license key (found in your purchase email) on the License and Updates tab from the setting page.
+In order to receive automatic updates and premium support, be sure to enter your license key during setup or on the License and Updates tab from the setting page.
 This will help keep your Knowledge Base running smoothly and access support quickly should it be needed.
 The support section also has a quick link to this documentation.